Acclaimed actor Jason Bateman

 Podcast [ edit ]

-Bateman, Will Arnett, and Sean Hayes launched the comedy/talk podcast SmartLess in July of 2020.
+Bateman, Will Arnett, and Sean Hayes launched a comedy and talk podcast called SmartLess in July 2020.
 Bateman established SmartLess Media in 2022 and used it to release four more podcasts.

 Controversy [ edit ]